seinlin/smartcard-rs/README.md

 @Last modified time: 23-12-2016
 -->

-This is a early version library, everything can break at any moment.
+This is an early version library, everything can break at any moment.

 # Smartcard-rs